tjmahr/tjmahr.github.io/_posts/2017-01-11-repeatedly-calling-a-function.md

 higher-order function to handle this kind of iteration.
 My first pass at the problem used a simple while loop that ticked down a counter every time the function was called.
-Dared by the loop-free purism, I also wrote a recursive version, but for a problem this simple, it's more of a curiousity.
+Dared by the loop-free purism, I also wrote a recursive version, but for a problem this simple, it's more of a curiosity.